What is the Cycle to Work scheme? What are the conditions?

 Cycles & cyclists' safety equipment

-What are the full range of tax breaks available to you and your staff if you provide your workforce with eco-travel solutions?
+What tax breaks are available to you and your staff if you provide your workforce with eco-travel solutions?

 Salary sacrifice & optional remuneration schemes (OPRA)